asr1/digital-garden/src/site/notes/Politics and Culture/Capital-P Politics/What does a government owe its people.md

 **Is it to educate and nurture them?
 To cover their needs?**

-If so, one might expect that taxes would be spent on education, healthcare, food, and sustinence.
+If so, one might expect that taxes would be spent on education, healthcare, food, and sustenance.

 You can learn a lot about what a government values by what it spends money on.